alexandraant161803/genai-workshop/README.md

 First, we need to get the workshop materials onto your computer by cloning our code repository.

+### What you need:
+- A terminal application, which allows you to type and execute text-based commands.
+- Git installed (if you don't have it, download it [here](https://git-scm.com/downloads)).

 ### Steps:

 1. **Open Your Terminal:**